mcgonagle/ansible-role-nginx/docs/L7AC.md

-# Infrastructure as Code Principles, Practices, and Patterns
+# Layer 7  as Code Principles, Practices, and Patterns

-## Principles of Infrastructure as Code
+## Principles of Layer 7 as Code

-* Modularity – Our services should be small and simple –think at the level of the simplest Free-standing, useful component.
+* Modularity – Our services should be small and simple, at the level of the simplest Free-standing, useful component.

 * Cooperation – Our design should discourage overlap of services, and should encourage other people and services to use our service in a way which fosters continuous improvement of our design and implementation.